Who We Are

 The Lambda Eta Chapter of Sigma Nu Fraternity was founded at the University of Rochester on April 25, 1987.
 Since our founding, our brothers have built a tradition of excellence and have dedicated their lives to our Fraternity's values of Love, Honor and Truth.

-Our chapter today consists of over 3o brothers whom are actively involved within the University and the greater Rochester community.
+Our chapter today consists around 3o brothers whom are actively involved within the University and the greater Rochester community.

 Sigma Nu National